markNZed/processism-react-three/storyboard.md

 To simplify this, we introduce a thicker arc that emerges from the center of each entity.
 This thicker arc represents the overall relationship between the two entities, combining all the different layers of interactions into a single, more abstract connection.
 It allows us to see the big picture—a unified relationship formed from the coordination of these smaller, individual processes.

-It's important to note that this overarching relationship doesn’t replace the simpler interactions; rather, it arises from them.
+It’s important to note that this overarching relationship doesn’t replace the simpler interactions; rather, it arises from them.
 The larger connection is sustained by the smaller, more fundamental processes.
 So when we observe a higher-level relationship, it’s an abstraction built upon many underlying interactions.

-This illustrates that relationships are not simple, one-dimensional connections.
+This illustrates that relationships aren’t just simple, one-dimensional connections.
 Each interaction has depth, shaped by various processes working together within and between the entities.
 These layers of interaction interweave to form the larger network of relationships that shapes the system as a whole.

 # 3. Section: Systems and Their Structure
 ## 3.1.
 Objective